gustybear/project-template/README.md

 git fetch upstream && git merge upstream/master
 ```

+Additional information on Git can be found [here](https://guides.github.com/)
 # Submit the Repository
 Before you submit your repository for grading.
 Make sure the *\_\_REPORT\_\_.md* files are rendered correctly in your web browser, and all items are visible.
 Make a final commit to submit your work.